mento-protocol/docs/overview/getting-started/what-is-mento.md

 | **Burn** (remove liquidity) | You burn LP tokens; receive a proportional share of both reserves.
 V and S decrease. | Preserved |
 | **Rebalance** | An allowlisted strategy takes one token from the pool and returns the other at the oracle rate (with a capped incentive).
 V and S unchanged. | Preserved |

-**When the oracle rate is precise**, this invariant means **no LVR**: the pool's value at the true market price is preserved (after fees), and LPs are not systematically drained by arbitrage.
-The only leakage is the fee and any **oracle imprecision**; the rest of the design exists to limit that.
+**When the oracle rate is precise**, this invariant implies **no LVR**: the pool’s value at the true market price is preserved (after fees), and LPs are not systematically drained.
+The only leakage is the fee and any **oracle imprecision**; fees, limits, circuit breaker, and rebalance caps are there to limit that.

-For definitions of DEX, oracle, FPMM, reserves, and other terms, see the [Glossary](../glossary.md).
+For definitions of CFMM, DEX, oracle, FPMM, LVR, reserves, and other terms, see the [Glossary](../glossary.md).

 ---

 ## What you can do on Mento v3

 1. **Swap** — Exchange one token for another at the **oracle rate** (minus fee).
-No curve slippage.
+E.g. USDC ↔ GBPm at the USD/GBP rate.
-2. **Add or remove liquidity** — Deposit both tokens in the pool's current ratio and receive **LP tokens** (shares); or burn shares and withdraw your share of the reserves.
+2. **Add or remove liquidity** — Deposit both tokens in the pool’s current ratio and receive **LP tokens** (shares); or burn shares and withdraw your share of the reserves.
 Value per share at the oracle is preserved.
 3. **Get Mento stablecoins** — Swap from USDC, USDT, EUROC, etc. in an FPMM pool, or borrow (e.g. GBPm) via a CDP.
 See [Getting Mento stables](../../use-mento/getting-mento-stables/README.md).
-4. **Trigger rebalances** — If you run a keeper, you can call a liquidity strategy's rebalance function (permissionlessly); the strategy may pay a capped incentive.
+4. **Trigger rebalances** — If you run a keeper, you can call a liquidity strategy’s rebalance function (permissionlessly); the strategy may pay a capped incentive.

 ---

-## Safety: when the oracle is wrong
+## Safety in short: when the oracle is wrong

-The oracle can be **wrong**, **stale**, or **manipulated**.
-Fees, incentives, limits, and breakers are there to protect the pool and LPs when that happens:

-- **Fees** — A small fee per swap reduces the edge for anyone trading on a slightly wrong oracle; the pool keeps the fee.
+- **Fees** — Reduce the edge for anyone trading on a slightly wrong oracle; the pool keeps the fee.
-- **Value protection** — Every swap must not decrease the pool's **reserve value at the oracle** (after crediting the fee).
-So no one can extract more than the fee margin even if they try to game the rate.
+- **Value protection** — No swap may decrease the pool’s reserve value at the oracle (after fees).
+No one can extract more than the fee margin.
-- **Trading limits** — Per-token net flow over **5-minute** and **1-day** windows is capped.
-If the oracle is wrong or stuck, the pool cannot be drained indefinitely.
+- **Trading limits** — Per-token net flow over 5-minute and 1-day windows is capped.
+The pool cannot be drained indefinitely even if the oracle is wrong or stuck.
-- **Circuit breakers** — Trading can be **halted** when the oracle is invalid, stale, or when breakers trip (e.g. trading mode, FX hours).
-That stops flow while the rate is unsafe.
+- **Circuit breaker** — Trading can be **halted** when the oracle is invalid, stale, or when breakers trip (e.g. trading mode, FX hours).
-- **Rebalance rules** — Only **allowlisted** liquidity strategies can rebalance.
-The pool enforces a **minimum repayment** so the rebalance incentive is capped; value loss to the pool from a bad oracle during rebalance is bounded.
+- **Rebalance rules** — Only allowlisted strategies; **minimum repayment** so the rebalance incentive is capped and value loss during rebalance is bounded.

 Governance (parameters, allowlists, oracle config) is driven by MENTO token holders.